conference header

 Friday 11:15 am

-Wendy Murdoch - Ease your aches with simple Feldenkrais®Lessons.
+Wendy Murdoch - Ease your aches with simple Feldenkrais® Lessons.
 Trimmers need simple, easy lessons that take only a few minutes to help find relief from aches and pains at the end of each day.
 As a Guild Certified Feldenkrais Practitioner®, Wendy will guide participants through a Feldenkrais Awareness Through Movement® Lesson to alleviate stress, restriction and discomfort, and to create relaxation and ease, and greater freedom of movement.

 Friday 12:15 pm

-Trade show sneak peek
+Lunch, trade show sneak peek

 Friday 1:45 pm